artur-gajewski/battle-arena/README.md

 On successful climb or descend, miniature should be placed in the very first available spot at the entry point to the new layer.

+### Focus action

+During his or her turn, player can commence a focus action.
+This action disables from doing any actions during their turn but has a bonus that enables attack with advantage during next turn only, and is used whether attacking or not.

 ### Attack action

 To attack, the opponent needs to be in clear line-of-sight, meaning that the opponent is seen and visible from the attacker's point of view.
 To attack, player rolls d20 and adds modifier based on used weapon and distance of a target.
 The result needs to be above target's armor class (AC).